Wednesday PM Forecast: warming trend brings pop-up thunderstorms

 A warming trend is underway with highs going from the upper 70s early this week to the upper 80s early next week.
 Some chances for rain will be carried each day ahead, but at this time, there are no threats for washouts or major disruptions.

-Temperature Trend: warmer, more humid now through the weekend
+Temperature Trend: Warmer, more humid now through the weekend

-Rain: no washouts, pop-up variety showers and thunderstorms
+Rain: No washouts, pop-up variety showers and thunderstorms

-Reminder: thunderstorms are a danger to outdoor events, even if not severe; lightning is a killer
+Reminder: Thunderstorms are a danger to outdoor events, even if not severe; lightning is a killer

 Tonight & Tomorrow: Any showers and thunderstorms will taper into the evening hours.
 Continuing a trend of slightly warmer temperatures, lows will stop in the low 60s by Thursday morning.
 Southeast winds will draw more moisture into the region.
-This increase in humidity will make the air feel a bit more muggy, with highs reaching the low 80s on Thursday afternoon.
+This increase in humidity will make the air feel a bit more muggy, with highs reaching the low to mid-80s on Thursday afternoon.
 Expect early sun with isolated showers and thunderstorms, particularly during the midday and afternoon hours.
 Not all spots will get rain, but a few areas could be slowed down for the afternoon commute.

 Trending News